xiamidaxia/xpm/README.md

 ```

-Ok, now you can add the standard packages from [Meteor](https://github.com/meteor/meteor) in the xpm `packages` directory.
+Ok, you can add the standard packages from [Meteor](https://github.com/meteor/meteor) in the xpm `packages` directory.

 ```javascript
 var server = require('connect').createServer()